 - Let chocolate cups harden in the refrigerator about 15 minutes, longer if you have a thick wall of chocolate.

-- Spoon the vanilla cream into each chocolate cup, pressing gently to remove bubbles.
+- Spoon the cream into each chocolate cup, pressing gently to remove bubbles.
 I overfilled each cup a bit to create a dome.
 Refrigerate the cups 30 minutes to solidify the cream.

 - Spoon on top of each cup a layer of the remaining chocolate shell.
 You might have to melt the chocolate again slightly to make it spoonable.
 But try to let it cool to room temperature before spooning it on the chilled cream - it's a tricky dance, you don't want the cream to melt.